1. Let the baby be the lesson.

 4. Have supplies readily available.

 When nursing or feeding your baby, have school supplies and supplemental craft activities in an easily accessed location.
-Coloring books, worksheets, math manipulatives, board games, puzzles, building sets, and other homeschool resources should be within reach to keep your child learning during moments when you are not able to provide one-on-one instruction.
-You can also incorporate more independent, self-teaching courses into your children's studies like the Switched-On Schoolhouse® and LIFEPAC® student-directed curriculum from Alpha Omega Publications®!
+Coloring books, worksheets, math manipulatives, board games, puzzles, building sets, and other homeschool resources, like LIFEPAC Launch Packs, should be within reach to keep your child learning during moments when you are not able to provide one-on-one instruction.
+You can also incorporate more independent, self-teaching courses into your children's studies like Monarch® and LIFEPAC® student-directed curriculum by AOP®!

 5. Enlist the help of older children.